 While we warmed up, the ship moved away from the threatening weather.
 Amazingly the captain was able to find a protected, sunny cove nearby.
 Upon anchoring, the call came over the loud speaker, “It’s time for the polar plunge.
 Please head down to the gangway on the starboard side of the ship.”
 Since David was still sick, he passed on the opportunity.
 I don’t blame him.
 Jumping into icy water wasn’t a way to heal.

 After a long hot shower, I was ready for the summer solstice BBQ and hat competition night.
 The staff grilled chicken, burgers, and sausages as passengers with different homemade hats filed through the door to the back deck.
-Many pinned white surgical gloves (anything on the ship was available for use) to their heads to be reindeer.
+With anything on the ship available for use, many pinned white surgical gloves.
 The best costume, however, was of a polar bear.
 Not only did she come sporting a hat, she had a full body outfit all the way down to black electrical tape on her nails for claws.

 As the evening continued, people started dancing to the boom box music.
 It was amazing that we even got to enjoy the sunny weather at all, as black skies surrounded us.
 At some point, the captain pulled up the anchor and moved the ship, but that didn’t stop the partiers.
 They continued the fun in the salon until the wee hours of the morning.
 I wish I could say we joined them, but we had a much tamer evening.
 ETB